DrArrow/DrArrow/README.md

 * 🐍 Python Projects
 * 🌍 Open Source Security Initiatives

-If you're building something interesting, feel free to connect.
+If you're building something interesting, I'd be happy to connect and collaborate.

 ---